SmailikHappy/smailikhappy.github.io/_posts/2024-04-18-Variance_shadow_maps_article.md

 > Algorithm to draw the shadow map is in the [next section](#shadow-pass--render-shadow-maps) {: .prompt-info}

-Typically, we would use only depth textures, but this algorithm requires to store 2 float values per pixel - depth and depth squared `float2( depth, depth * depth )`.
+Typically, we would use only depth textures, but this algorithm requires to store 2 float values per pixel - depth and depth squared with partial derivatives.
 Consequently, the texture will have 2 channels.

 > You need to store the squared depth because you can't recalculate it after the filter pass; the math behind this will be [explained later](#why-we-cannot-recalculate-the-values-after-the-filter-pass).
 {: .prompt-warning}